-Shower trays come in all shapes and sizes and our Occupational Therapists can show the shower set up that we have here and talk to you about the difference between a low level shower tray a level access shower tray and a wet room designed shower we can demonstrate the advantages and disadvantages and give you a list of Devon installers.
+Shower trays come in all shapes and sizes and our Therapists can show the shower set up that we have here and talk to you about the difference between a low-level shower tray a level access shower tray and a wet room designed shower we can demonstrate the advantages and disadvantages and give you a list of Devon installers.

 Shower screens reduce splashes in the bathroom and may keep you out of the draughts when showering.
-A full height shower screen makes access difficult if you need assistance when showering.
-The combination of half height screens and a curtain can ensure you have some privacy and the person helping you can stay dry too!
-If you have a wet room you could do without screen completely to give more space to move about the room.
-If you require assistance when showering in a wet room we can show you portable shower screens that can protect your helper to.
+A full-height shower screen makes access difficult if you need assistance when showering.
+The combination of half-height screens and a curtain can ensure you have some privacy and the person helping you can stay dry too!
+If you have a wet room you could do without a screen completely to give more space to move about the room.
+If you require assistance when showering in a wet room, we can show you portable shower screens that can protect your helper too.
 If you are thinking about updating your shower or bathroom give us a call or visit us to talk through the range of makes and models as well as local fitters and suppliers.

 Body Dryers may help to give you independence in the bathroom.
 We have the full height Apres body dryer in our shower layout, you can see how easy it is to use and consider if that would be the best solution for you.
 We can give you advice about other ways to dry yourself after using the shower.